actionhero/actionhero/readme.md

 		// These params will always be appended to any request as "limit" and "offest" unless set by the client "defaultLimit": 100,
 		"defaultOffset": 0,
+		// The number of internal "workers" this node will have.
+		// Remember these are logical timers (not threads) so they will block if they are computationally intense "workers" : 3,
+		// watch for changes in actions and tasks, and reload them on the fly "developmnetMode": false,
 	};

 	/////////////